Daniel-Ray-Bryant/daniel-ray-bryant.github.io/README.md

 Daniel Bryant | Kloud Pixel Studios Portfolio
 This repository hosts the official portfolio website for Daniel Bryant, founder of Kloud Pixel Studios.
 The site is a showcase of my skills in game development, web and app coding, and graphic design, built to provide a polished and immersive user experience.

+The website uses a dynamic single-page application model.
+Navigation links show and hide different sections of the page, eliminating the need for separate HTML files.

 Sections
 The website is divided into the following key sections:

-1. Hero Section
+Home
-The main landing page features a hero image collage with a professional headshot, name, and a brief biography.
-It serves as an introduction to my professional background and creative vision.
+The main landing page features a hero section with a professional headshot, name, and a brief biography.
+When visible, it also includes the "Showcasing my digital expertise" section.

+About
+The "About" page provides a more detailed biography and personal statement, along with a headshot, offering insight into my background and passion for development.

-2. Projects
+Projects
-This section highlights my work with a dynamic, scrolling card design.
-Each card represents a key area of my development expertise:
+This section acts as a central hub, linking to four detailed project pages.
+Each of these pages is dedicated to a specific area of my expertise:

-Unreal Engine 5 Projects: Showcasing next-generation 3D game builds.
+Unreal Engine Projects: Showcasing game builds using Unreal Engine.

-C++ Projects: A collection of projects focused on crafting unique game mechanics and stable systems.
+C++ Projects: A collection of projects focused on crafting unique game mechanics and systems.

-Web & Mobile Games: A gallery of interactive browser games created with HTML, CSS, and JavaScript.
+Web & Mobile Games: A gallery of interactive browser games created with web technologies.

-3. Expertise
-A detailed overview of my digital skills and qualifications, laid out in a responsive grid of four cards:

-Game Development: My proficiency with Unreal Engine and C++.

-Web and App Coding: My experience building responsive web applications.

-Graphic Design: My work designing UI assets, branding, and visuals.

-My Certificates: A list of my academic pursuits and professional certifications.
+Graphic Design: A showcase of my visual design work, including UI/UX mock-ups and promotional graphics.

-4. Let's Build Something Together
-A dedicated call-to-action banner encouraging collaboration.
-This section is designed to be a direct and engaging way for potential partners or clients to get in touch.

-5. Contact
+Contact
-A clean, functional contact form for inquiries, job opportunities, or partnerships.
-It provides multiple ways to connect, including a mailto form submission, phone, and email.

-Deployment
-This website is hosted on GitHub Pages directly from this repository's main branch.
+This page contains a functional form for professional inquiries, job opportunities, or collaborations.
+It also includes my phone number, location, and email for easy access.
+The "Let's build your next project together" banner is visible on every page, providing a consistent call-to-action.

 Technologies Used
 HTML5: For the core structure of the website.

 Tailwind CSS: For all styling, ensuring a fully responsive and mobile-first design.

-JavaScript: For interactivity, including the scrolling card animation.
+JavaScript: For all interactivity, including the dynamic page navigation and the card animations on the Projects hub.